Primary Futures

 2025. cedar, canvas, dye, rope.

 I work with charred wood, dyes, and layered textiles to evoke the deep entanglements between land, species, and elemental forces.
-My process draws from fieldwork, ecological research, and collaboration with forestry scientists, but is equally rooted in the tactile rhythms of the studio—where I mark, burn and build up surfaces to mirror the cycles of disturbance and regeneration that forests undergo.
+My process draws from fieldwork, ecological research, and collaboration with forestry scientists, but is equally rooted in the tactile methods of the studio—where I mark, burn and build up surfaces to mirror the cycles of disturbance and regeneration that forests undergo.

 Cascading Effects.
 2025. cedar, canvas, dye, rope.
 68”H x 20”W x 6”D